Suh Sang-chul: Biography

-As Suh worked as a professor at Clark University, and at the World Bank, he experiencing a sense of the international economy and educational experience in economics.
-In 1972, Suh returned to South Korea and worked as a professor at Department of Economy, Korea University.
-Suh also actively participated in developing economic policies, so he served as a member of Foreign Economic Committee in 1973, Tax System Audit Committee, and a director representative of the South Korean branch of the World Bank.
+As Suh worked as a professor at Clark University, and at the World Bank, experiencing the international economy and gaining educational experience in economics.
+In 1972, he returned to South Korea and worked as a professor at the Department of Economy, Korea University.
+Suh also actively participated in developing economic policies, so he served as a member of the Foreign Economic Committee in 1973, Tax System Audit Committee, and as a director representative of the South Korean branch of the World Bank.

-He served as Vice-Minister of Construction and then was appointed as Minister of Power Resource in 1982.
-He died in the Rangoon bombing incident in Burma in 1983 in his performance of his duties during an unofficial tour of President Chun Doo-hwan's to Southwest Asia and Oceania.
+He served as Vice-Minister of Construction and in 1982 was appointed as Minister of Power Resource.
+Suh died in 1983 in the Rangoon bombing incident in Burma while performing his duties during an unofficial tour by South Korean President Chun Doo-hwan to Southwest Asia and Oceania.
 Suh was posthumously awarded an honorary Doctor of Laws by his alma mater Clark University in 1984.